R3Conclave/conclave-core-sdk/README.md

 Due to the large number of native components, the build may take some time.

-It is worth noting that while development is (mostly) limited to linux, enclaves can still be created using the SDK on Windows and MacOS.
+It is worth noting that while development is (mostly) limited to linux, enclaves can still be created using the SDK on Windows and macOS.

 ### IntelliJ and CLion (Linux only)